-Almost three years ago we started Parity Technologies with the aspiration to build the fastest and most secure software for Ethereum and the decentralised web.
-Over the years, we’ve broadened our project base in order to make that decentralised web a reality.
-Now with a sizeable technology stack and 50 developers in nine countries, it’s been necessary to add an additional role to keep pace with development.
+Almost three years ago we started Parity Technologies with the aspiration to build the fastest and most secure software for Ethereum and the decentralized web.
+Over the years, we’ve broadened our project base in order to make that decentralized web a reality.
+Now with a sizable technology stack and 50 developers in nine countries, it’s been necessary to add an additional role to keep pace with development.

 Gavin Wood, Parity Technologies' original CTO and new Chief Whitespace Overlord

 To allow Gavin to focus on whitespace and technological innovation, Fredrik Harrysson (Twitter, Github) will step in to oversee development execution (though will recuse himself from any formatting-related activity).
 A developer for over 20 years, Fredrik has worked in everything from freelance web development to fintech, working in most popular languages from PHP to Haskell.
 Prior to joining Parity, he was co-founder and CTO of several startups.
 He has a Masters in Engineering Physics from Lund University, Sweden and co-hosts the popular Zero Knowledge podcast.

 “I love programming languages—I’ll read up on most new languages coming out and have worked professionally in over half a dozen of them.
 I had a long-standing interest in Rust and was coincidentally also interested in Ethereum.
 So when I saw Parity announce they were going to build an Ethereum client on r/Rust I thought ‘Fuck yeah, awesome.’
 Almost a year later when I was looking for my next big thing to do, Parity was at the top of my mind.
 I studied the codebase and looked into the company and what I saw was a really high quality codebase with a really high quality team, and I wanted to be a part of that.”